meteor/tutorials/content/react/step01.md

 You can play around with this default app for a bit before we continue.
 For example, try editing the text in `<h1>` inside `simple-todos-react.html` using your favorite text editor.
 When you save the file, the page in your browser will automatically update with the new content.
 We call this "hot code push".

 Now that you have some experience editing the files in your Meteor app, let's start working on a simple React todo list application.
+If you find a bug or error in the tutorial, please file an issue or submit a pull request [on GitHub](https://github.com/meteor/tutorials).
 {{/template}}